Sugar Warmers ~ Do I Really Need One?

 Q. Who has the best deal on sugar paste warmers?

 A. Most of the sugaring warmers that are distributed all cost the same, approximately $150.
 Sometimes you will find discount codes offered by the sugar paste manufacturers for % off or free shipping.
 Sugar paste manufacturers do not make much profit on the warmers.
 Their revenue comes from the sugaring paste and kits.
 Remember, time is money.
 My advice is to not spend a lot of time searching for the best deal.
 Sometimes a low price may mean higher shipping costs.
 Keep the shipping costs, shipping time, and customer service in mind prior to purchasing.
+Here is the link, directing to you every distributor of sugar paste warmers.

 Most of the manufacturers on this list sell the low temperature sugar paste warmers.
 The one on the right can be found at Artistic Pro Sugaring.